kurbatov/firmata4j/README.md

 - Interaction with a board and its pins in object-oriented style
 - Communication over serial port, network or custom transport layer
 - Abstraction over details of the protocol
-- Provides an UI component that visualize the current state of every pin and allows changing their mode and state
+- Provides a UI component that visualize the current state of pins and allows changing their mode and state
-- Allows communicating with I2C devices
+- Allows communicating with I2C devices connected to the board

 ## Installation